UpstateData/transit-directions-example/README.md

 # Transit Directions Example App

-A simple application that demonstrates how to use the Google Maps Direction API to get transit routing details.
+A simple application that demonstrates how to use the Google Maps Directions API to get transit routing details.

 ## Usage